 3. Get Active on Social Media

 When you get active on social media, you can easily boost engagement, even if you’re new to it.
-Consequently, you’ll expose your brand and site URL to more people who could share your best posts with their target audience.
-It should go without saying that this will work towards improving your link profile and bolstering your visibility overall.
+Consequently, you’ll expose your brand and site to more people who could share your best posts with their target audience.

 - How to Boost Your Social Engagement (Even if You Have No Idea What You’re Doing!)